dy-sh/ue-marketplace-automation/readme.md

 ### repack.py

-This script will find all `.rar`/`.zip` archives in specified path
+This script will find all the `.rar`/`.zip` archives at the specified path
-and repack them to `.7z` with maximum compression method.
+and repack them to `.7z` with the maximum compression method.

 Example: